 - Even if you invest the prize money in one of the savings instruments listed under Sections 80C to 80U, you are not eligible for any tax deductions or exemptions when it comes to game show rewards.

-- Before claiming the prize, you must pay the government a TDS of 31.2% if your winnings come in the form of a car, jewellery, flat, or any other movable or immovable item.
+- Before claiming the prize, you must pay the government the mandated 31.2% tax if your winnings come in the form of a car, jewellery, flat, or any other movable or immovable item.
 For instance, before you can take home a car you won on a game show valued at Rs.
-10 lakhs, you must pay tax before driving it off.
+10 lakhs, you must pay the applicable tax before taking possession.
 You might have to give up the reward if you are unable to pay the required sum.

 Conclusion

 It is crucial to consider your tax obligations before entering any game show or purchasing lottery tickets.
-No matter the winner’s income tax level, Section 194B of the Income Tax Act, 1961 mandates that any prizes over Rs.
-10,000 from games, TV shows, quiz shows, betting, etc., will be subject to a TDS rate of 30% plus cess.
-The winnings cannot be combined with the winner’s regular salary, and the tax is levied separately from his/her regular income tax slab.
+Regardless of the winner’s income tax bracket, Section 194B of the Income Tax Act, 1961, mandates that any prizes exceeding Rs.
+10,000 from games, TV shows, quiz shows, betting, and similar activities will be subject to a TDS rate of 30% plus applicable cess.
+These winnings cannot be clubbed with the winner’s regular income, and the tax is levied entirely separate from their regular income tax slab.